Lady Sarah Clutton: Early life and family

 Lady Sarah was born in September 1941 at Arundel Castle, Sussex, the third of four daughters of Bernard Fitzalan-Howard, 16th Duke of Norfolk and The Hon.
 Lavinia Strutt.
 She was christened on 5 October 1941 at the castle's private chapel.
 Her godparents were her aunt the Lady Winefride Howard, Zara Strutt, Gerald Constable-Maxwell and the Hon.
 Charles Wood.

 She had two older sisters, Lady Anne (1938–2014), and Lady Mary (1940–2017), and one younger sister, Lady Jane (born 1945).
 She grew up at the family seat Arundel Castle in West Sussex.

 In 1943, Lady Sarah and her family posed for Cecil Beaton at Arundel Castle in a series of portraits now in the National Portrait Gallery.

 In 1975, upon her father's death without a son, the dukedom of Norfolk and his other Howard titles passed to his distant male cousin.
 However, her elder sister Lady Anne inherited the lordship of Herries of Terregles, a title in the Peerage of Scotland that could pass through the female line.
-The Duke had had inherited it through his mother Gwendolen Fitzalan-Howard, Duchess of Norfolk, who was suo jure 12th Lady Herries of Terregles.
+The Duke had inherited it through his mother Gwendolen Fitzalan-Howard, Duchess of Norfolk, who was suo jure 12th Lady Herries of Terregles.
 After Anne's death in 2014, title was subsequently held by their sister Lady Mary; Lady Sarah died before she could inherit the title, which since Lady Mary's death in 2017 has been held by their younger sister, Jane, Marchioness of Lothian and 16th Lady Herries.